 From the above figure of speech, it is understood that mass and weight are definitely not the same things.
 They should not be used interchangeably in normal conversation.

 Therefore, as a result, their measurement procedure should be quite different from each other.
-In this section, let’s get to know that how they are being measured in their individual perceptions.
+In this section, let’s get to know how they are being measured in their individual perceptions.

 How is mass measured?